celery/celery/README.rst

 This is the last version to support Python 2.7, and from the next version (Celery 5.x) Python 3.6 or newer is required.

-If you are running an older version of Python, you need to be running an older version of Celery:
+If you're running an older version of Python, you need to be running an older version of Celery:

 - Python 2.6: Celery series 3.1 or earlier.